denadai2/jacobs_urban_planning/README.md

 (be careful to put the last, empty, line.

 ### Run the loader
-Whenever you are ready, and you placed all the files in the right directories, you can run the loader:
+Whenever you are ready, and you placed all the files in the right directories, you can run configure the loader `load_data.bash` (variables on the top of the file), the loader:

 ```bash
 bash load_data.bash